MDF Manufacturing Process

 The Company has set up a fully integrated state-of-the-art computerized plant to produce in the State of Haryana.
 Our manufacturing facilities have types of machinery from the widely acclaimed makers of hardware for this industry.
-The plant has a complete setup for making the MDF board right from the initial step to guaranteeing that the quality is not bargained at any stride.
+The plant has a complete setup for making the MDF board (Medium Density Fiberboard) right from the initial step to guaranteeing that the quality is not bargained at any stride.
+We manufacture highly durable MDF Board for creations that are strong and long lasting raw material for furniture industry.

 Debarking and chipping

-The first step in the manufacturing of MDF board is Debarking.
+The first step in the manufacturing of (MDF) Medium Density Fiberboard is Debarking.
 The bark of the soft wood of eucalyptus can be used as it is but to get the better quality of the final product the bark from the log is removed.
 This decreases grit and organic waste.
 It also allows faster drainage of the water and helps in finer surface finish.

 Once the bark is removed the log is then stripped.
 The chipper drum reduces the logs into evenly shaped chips.
 The resulting chips, if they are too large, may be re-chipped and the undersized chips are used for another purpose.